kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Who is Silvia](../../content/tweets/august-comms/who-is-silvia.png)](https://x.com/1FRGVN/status/1692035606929457563)

-- This tweet was when I realized there was a two way conversation going on with a bunch of people probably due to sudden interactions from random accounts that were 100% related to the tweet I had just posted.
-This post was related to somehow being able to figure out the hidden people's language and use it for myself.
+- I suddenly realized and was absolutely sure there was a two way conversation going on with a bunch of people due to sudden interactions from random accounts that were 100% related to the tweet I had just posted.
+This post was related to how I was going to somehow figure out the hidden people's language and use it for myself.
+These communication efforts of mine were really something marvelous to behold.
+It's not clear why teachers and staff at the conservatory remained steadfast on their grim trajectory.

 [![Amy Adams](../../content/tweets/august-comms/amy-adams.png)](https://x.com/1FRGVN/status/1691954911586517372)